prakashdale/prakashdale.github.io/_posts/2020-10-17-github-actions.md

 title:  Github Actions
 comments: true
 categories: [Devops, Github, Docker]
-permalink: /web-server/
+permalink: /github-actions/
-excerpt: Github actions
+excerpt: Github Actions enables you to create custom software development lifecycle workflows directly in your Github repository.
+These workflows are made out of different tasks so-called actions that can be run automatically on certain events.
 ---

 - What is Github Actions?